Fioredicampagna/Hyp2021-AMMS-Project/README.md

 One of the main advantages of using NuxtJS is its capabilty of automatic routing and dynamic content creation.
 Each of the kind of topics that are present in the website are retrieved dynamically and the names of the pages are also retrieved dynamically.
 Also the default index.vue page that can be associated to a path in the website was used to create the pages in which all of the areas, products and employees are shown, to better display the hyerarchy between groups and kinds of topics.
 In this way, i.e. the page /areas will show all the areas of the website and the page /areas/area1 will show one of the areas that belong to the group of all areas, so that the hyerarchy between content and grouping is correctly respected.

+### Asset loading

+The majority of images in the assets folder is loaded dynamically, by putting the URI of the image inside the image attribute of the entities in the DB.
+In this way it is easy to change the image associated to a piece of content and it is easy to design every page or component that needs to display an image loaded dynamically by accessing the image property of each ORM object.

-### Naming Convention
+### Reusability

-We followed few best practises while building this website, one among them is good naming conventions we followed uniform naming structre through out our project which eased organising our project and also for assets loading in our website.
-Which helped our website to be very dymanic and easy to add more components and also to increase the complexity of the page contents.
-We came up with the simplistic way of organising our project code strictly with the right naming and groupings.
+The components that were developed for this website have been utilized to their full extent in all the pages that necessitated them.
+This helped increase the complexity of the pages without having to produce more content.
+Also for this reason all pages and components have been named in an easy and straightforward way, so that it is clear when and why they are used.

 ### Breadcrumbs

 The breadcrumbs in the website don't reflect neither the user interaction history neither the page structure in Nuxt.
 The reasons behind this choice are the following:
 First of all, the user can reach the same page from different navigation paths, so it's not relevant to put breadcrumbs that reflect the user interaction history.
 Secondly, the page structure in Nuxt is good for implementation purposes, but, when reflected on the breadcrumbs, it is not that good from the point of view of the user experience.
 For instance, all the product pages in Nuxt are under the products folder, but in the breadcrumbs the user should able to go back to the relative area and, if present, the relative type, so that the grouping of content is made clear and shown correctly.
-For this reason the breadcrumbs used are path-based and depend strictly from the page the user is navigating in.
+For this reason the breadcrumbs used are path-based and depend strictly on the page the user is navigating in.

 ### SEO